DZakh/rescript-schema/IDEAS.md

 - Use type args for S.compile - tweet why it didn't work
 - Change asyncParser from () => () => promise to () => promise
 - Add schema input to the error ???
 What about build errors?
+- Improve S.schema performance and expose it to the JS/TS API instead of S.object shorthand

 ### Done